 History of Baumblütenfest

-Just 30 minutes away from Berlin, Werder (Havel) is the site of much of the local agricultural market like the luscious strawberries that arrive in late summer in charming strawberry huts all over the city.
-Many of these fruits get transformed into wine with a spring festival to celebrate their production.
+Just 30 minutes away from Berlin, Werder (Havel) is the site of much of the local agricultural market like the luscious strawberries that arrive in late summer in strawberry huts all over the city.
+Many of these local fruits get transformed into wine with a spring festival to celebrate their production.

 This festival began in 1879 with the citizens of Berlin coming to sample the fine fruit wine and cakes of the region.
 Just like today, it was a break from city life and a chance to enjoy the blossoming of nature.
 By 1900, the festival welcomed over 50,000 visitors.